 - Broken Aesop: If the cheerleaders treated Summer horribly before she became a member of the Zoom team, what does it say that they accept her as a member of the team because she has powers that make them look good, dresses like them, is a member of a famous super-team and had a hot boyfriend... or that Summer would even want to become a cheerleader after how she was treated?

-- Broken Pedestal: How Martha comes to see her idea of Jack, though like the others, it gets rebuilt.
+- Broken Pedestal: How Marsha comes to see her idea of Jack, though like the others, it gets rebuilt.

 - Cool Plane: The flying saucer qualifies.